 Companies need to be sure they’re choosing a vendor that can grow with them.
 Our solutions are based on a ‘build once, deploy anywhere’ model, meaning that they use the same business logic and natural language processing across channels so you’re not constantly having to reinvent the wheel when you want to add a new channel.
 That also provides a more consistent experience for the consumer.

 If you can offload a lot of the routine tasks to chatbots and let human agents monitor the chatbots’ performance and intervene when required, this will help dramatically improve call times and contribute to a number of other efficiencies.
 This will make customers happy by allowing them to self-serve, which is the experience most are after today.
 Automating a lot of the tedious tasks can also improve job satisfaction for agents and help them develop more complex skills moving forward.

-IB: I believe that average handle time (AHT) will evolve into total customer interaction time (TCIT).
+Average handle time (AHT) will evolve into total customer interaction time (TCIT).
 Regardless of what channels a customer is using, or even if they’re using multiple channel throughout their journey, they need to be able to get to a solution fast, without getting frustrated.

 Compared to chatbots, humans are still much better at understanding emotions or complex questions, but technology is getting better every day.
 For example, if you ask an airline chatbot “what is your bereavement fare, and can I take my guitar on the plane,” a human would understand that those are two separate but related questions, but a chatbot would likely get confused.
 Chatbots can be trained to recognize questions with multiple intents, but this will take time.
 The more the bot learns from humans, the more effective it becomes.

-IB: I think a lot of frustration around IVR comes from not knowing the consumer’s intent.
+A lot of frustration around IVR comes from not knowing the consumer’s intent.
 Most IVR systems are based on old technology and don’t possess the business logic or natural language processing that are present in digital channels, which is why most people end up asking for a live agent.
 What if when customers call, they were told “It’s going to be 20 minutes to speak with a live agent – but if you’re online you can speak with a live chat agent right now instead?”
 We find that when offered that choice, about 25 percent opt for the live chat option.
 This eliminates any potential frustration by clearly managing the customer’s expectations from the start.

-IB: I definitely see companies taking a more proactive approach for their high-end customers.
+Companies will take a more proactive approach for their high-end customers.
 For example, if you’re a frequent traveler and your flight is cancelled, a representative could proactively contact you letting you know that they’ve booked you on the next flight and arranged for you to spend some time in the executive lounge before then.
 This will be done through a combination of AI and human intelligence and will help companies lock in brand loyalty.